 - In the final semester students are required to accomplish their final degree projects and write their theses.

-Teacher of Technology Studies BSc and MSc programme
+Teacher program with Technology orientation BSc and MSc:

 Building on relevant knowledge acquired as part of a BA degree programme in Technology studies or another area, the objective of the programme is to provide basic technology information in public and adult education, vocational training, to ready students effectively handle problems arising in public and adult education, vocational training, relating to education, pedagogy research, planning and development, as well as to prepare them to carry on with their studies as part of doctoral degree programmes.